bigOconstant/RecursionLesson/README.md

 1
 ```

+It's backwards but that is ok for this example.

 ## Why?

 You might be thinking, wtf would I not just use a for loop?
 This seems overly complicated to make a loop.